Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_titanic/titanic.md

 ## Overview
 Duration: 5

 In this quickstart, we will be utilizing the classic Titanic dataset to determine if we would survive the infamous maiden voyage.
 Highlights of the quickstart include, preprocessing, model training, registry, and finally an interactive Hex app for inference.
-By the end of this lab you will learn how to leverage Snowpark ML, Hex's Snowpark intergration, and model Registry in Snowflake.
+By the end of this lab you will learn how to leverage Snowpark ML, Hex's Snowpark intergration, and Snowflake's Model Registry.

 ### Prerequisites
 - Familiarity with basic Python and SQL
 - Familiarity with training ML models
 - Familiarity with data science notebooks
-- A [Snowflake](https://signup.Snowflake.com/) Account (if you are using an enterprise account through your organization, it is unlikely that you will have the privileges to use the `ACCOUNTADMIN` role, which is required for this lab).
+- A [Snowflake](https://signup.Snowflake.com/) account (if you are using an enterprise account through your organization, it is unlikely that you will have the privileges to use the `ACCOUNTADMIN` role, which is required for this lab).

 Head over to the [Snowflake](https://signup.Snowflake.com/) sign-up page and register for a free account.
 Once you've registered, you'll get an email that will bring you to Snowflake so that you can sign in.

 #### Connecting Snowflake with Hex
-If you have an existing Hex account, login in to your account and continue to the `Getting Started With Hex` section.
+If you have an existing Hex account, login in to your account and continue to the **What You Will Learn** section below.

 Otherwise, once you've logged into your Snowflake account, simply navigate to the `Data Products` tab on the left and click `Partner connect`.
 In the search bar at the top, type in `Hex`, and you should see the Hex partner connect tile appear.
 Clicking on the tile will bring up a new screen, and all you have to do is to press the `Connect` button in the lower right corner.
 After this, you'll see a new screen confirming that your account has been created and from here you can click `Activate`.

 #### Creating a workspace
 Once activated, you'll be brought over to Hex and will be prompted to create/name your new workspace.
-After you've named your workspace, you'll be brought to the [projects](https://learn.hex.tech/docs/getting-started/intro-to-projects#projects-home) page.

 ![](assets/hex_sign_up.png)